 The impression is what we (rudely) call in our training sessions, a presentation design from “what I did on my holidays” told chronologically 😉

-To make matters worse because eM is an expert in what eM does, some of the stores aren’t relatable by the audience.
-The more of an expert you are, the more likely it is that your stories, particularly if they’re about you, will take on the hero-cast?
+To make matters worse eM is an expert in what eM does.
+That means some of the stores aren’t immediately relatable by the audience.
+The more of an expert you are, the more likely it is that your stories (particularly if they’re about you and what you’ve done/how you did it) will be based on the “hero-cast”?
 What’a hero cast?
 Just watch any action/adventure film and see how the hero overcomes seeming insurmountable odds.
 That’s the whole point of the film!
 The thing is, if you, as the presenter do that to your audience, they’re just going to sit there thinking “It’s all well and good for you, but I can’t possibly do that!”.

 Just because you survived being raised by alligators doesn’t mean people in your audience can (or think they can)!